Augmented Reality Smart Glasses Aren’t on the Streets, They’re on Factory Floors

 Gulick began to look into using Glass for Enterprise, an effort by Alphabet, the holding company that owns Google, to use what had been sold to consumers as Google Glass for business applications.
 She quickly found a lot to like.
 Workers were able to keep both hands free while using Glass.
 They could use their voice to control Glass, whether to take pictures to send to a supervisor or to go back a page on their work orders.

 “If you drop and break a pair of Glasses, the worst-case scenario, it’s $1,500.
 If you buy a rugged tablet and drop it on the floor and run over it with a tractor, it’s $4,000.
 So, that was a pretty easy business case to bring to my leadership,” says Gulick.
 A pilot program began with just six pair of Glasses, and the results were encouraging from the start.
-“Our measurements came back in at 30 percent process improvement, 50 percent reduction in training time, 30 percent improvement in quality,” says Gulick.
+“Our measurements came back in at 30 percent process improvement, 50 percent reduction in training time, 30 percent improvement in quality processing time,” says Gulick.
 They quickly upped their order to 100 pairs of Glasses.

 Now, line workers at the Jackson plant spend much of their days wearing Glasses.
 “For our line workers, we consider Glass to be a part of their uniform.
 They wear gloves, they wear a helmet, they wear ear protection, and they have Glass,” says Gulick.
 “We really consider it to be a 40-hour-a-week tool.
 With 12 to 13 hours of battery life, they can easily make it.”
 Workers charge their smart glasses overnight, and put them back on in the morning.